Gigi Perreau

-Ghislaine Elizabeth Marie Thérèse Perreau-Saussine (born February 6, 1941), known professionally as Gigi Perreau, is an American film and television actress.
+Ghislaine Elizabeth Marie Thérèse Perreau-Saussine (born 1941), known professionally as Gigi Perreau, is an American film and television actress.

 Family

-Ghislaine Elizabeth Marie Perreau-Saussine was born in Los Angeles February 6, 1941, to Eleanor Alfrida (Child) and French-born Robert Henri Perreau-Saussine.
+Ghislaine Elizabeth Marie Thérèse Perreau-Saussine was born in 1941.
 Her elder brother Gerald (stage name Peter Miles) and, to a lesser extent, her younger sisters Janine and Lauren, also had a measure of success in film and on television.
 Gigi and Gerald appeared together in the 1948 film Enchantment.
 She and Janine portrayed sisters in 1951's Week-End with Father.

 Gerald and Gigi Perreau in a trailer for Enchantment.

 Career

 Perreau achieved success as a child actress in a number of films.
 She got into the business quite by accident.
 Her older brother Gerald was trying out for the part of the title character's son in Madame Curie (1943).
 Because their mother could not find a babysitter, she took Gigi along.
 The two-year-old, who could speak French, got the (uncredited) part of Madame Curie's daughter Ève (while Gerald would have to wait a year to make his film debut in Passage to Marseille).